learningequality/kolibri-docs/docs/manage/_groups.rst

 Manage Groups
 ~~~~~~~~~~~~~

 In case you need to further divide learners inside classes, for example to address the different progress needs or levels, you can use the **Groups** feature.
-Create and delete groups, as well as assign learners to them from the **Groups** tab in your **Coach** dashboard.
+Create and delete groups, as well as assign learners to them from the **Groups** tab in your **Coach** dashboard tab (|groups| icon).
 Default view displays the list of all groups for the selected class, with the list of assigned learners for each group.

 	.. image:: img/groups.png
 	  :alt: manage learner groups